hakeem-amsagguine/linux/Documentation/input/devices/xpad.rst

 This driver exposes all first-party and third-party Xbox compatible controllers.
-It has a long history and has enjoyed considerable usage as Windows' xinput library caused most PC games to focus on Xbox controller compatibility.
+It has a long history and has enjoyed considerable usage as linux' xinput library caused most PC games to focus on Xbox controller compatibility.

 Due to backwards compatibility all buttons are reported as digital.